elsevier-core-engineering/replicator/README.md

 ## Contributing

 Contributions to Replicator are very welcome!
-Please refer to our [contribution guide](https://github.com/elsevier-core-engineering/replicator/blob/master/.github/CONTRIBUTING.md) for details about hacking on Replicator.
+Please refer to our [contribution guide](https://github.com/d3sw/replicator/blob/master/.github/CONTRIBUTING.md) for details about hacking on Replicator.

-For questions, please check out the [Elsevier Core Engineering/replicator](https://gitter.im/els-core-engineering/replicator) room in Gitter.